nroi/audiowarden/README.md

 https://open.spotify.com/track/6CE6xXEI29e6X0noaNugIW
 ```

-If the URL also includes the `si` query param, that does not matter, so something like this
+If the URL also includes the `si` query parameter, that does not matter, so something like this
 is also acceptable:

 ```
 https://open.spotify.com/track/6myHCyqMUCtqqsYZj9WZBR?si=6a1711d6e4a04265
 ```

+### How to block songs

 If you have a song playing in Spotify, and you want to block this, simply use the "share" functionality
-to obtain this URL: For example, if you use the Spotify Desktop app, open the context menu of a song via Right-click
+to obtain its URL: For example, if you use the Spotify Desktop app, open the context menu of a song via Right-click
 or by clicking on the three dots.
 Next, click on "Share", and then on "Copy Song Link".